AlberTajuelo/bitop-lua/README.md

 Includes Lua 5.2 'bit32' and (LuaJIT) LuaBitOp 'bit' compatibility interfaces.

 This library implements bitwise operations entirely in Lua.
 This module is typically intended if for some reasons you don't want to or cannot install a popular C based bit library like BitOp 'bit' [1] (which comes pre-installed with LuaJIT) or 'bit32' (which comes pre-installed with Lua 5.2) but want a similar interface.

 This modules represents bit arrays as non-negative Lua numbers.
 [1] It can represent 32-bit bit arrays when Lua is compiled with lua_Number as double-precision IEEE 754 floating point.

 The module is nearly the most efficient it can be but may be a few times slower than the C based bit libraries and is orders or magnitude slower than LuaJIT bit operations, which compile to native code.
 Therefore, this library is inferior in performane to the other modules.

 The `xor` function in this module is based partly on Roberto Ierusalimschy's post in http://lua-users.org/lists/lua-l/2002-09/msg00134.html .

 The included BIT.bit32 and BIT.bit sublibraries aims to provide 100% compatibility with the Lua 5.2 "bit32" and (LuaJIT) LuaBitOp "bit" library.

 This compatbility is at the cost of some efficiency since inputted numbers are normalized and more general forms (e.g. multi-argument bitwise operators) are supported.

+## Origin

+This repository is based on David Manura (@davidm) work: https://github.com/davidm/lua-bit-numberlua

 ## Requirements